-Chile is the top copper-producing country in the world by a long shot, so it’s no surprise that most of the world’s largest copper mines are located there.
+Chile is the top copper-producing country in the world by a long shot, and many of the world’s largest copper mines are located there.

-To get a bit more insight into the world’s largest copper mines, The Investing News Network got in touch with Karen Norton, Senior Analyst at Thomson Reuters GFMS.
+To get more insight into the world’s largest copper mines, the Investing News Network got in touch with Karen Norton, senior analyst at Thomson Reuters GFMS.
 Here’s what she had to say about the world’s largest copper mines of 2017.

 1. Escondida, Chile

 5. Morenci, United States

-Don’t forget to follow us @INN_Resource for real-time news updates.
+Don’t forget to follow us @INN_Resource for real-time news updates!